kill9zombie/elixir_dojo/DOJO.md

 Other Players
 -------------

 Can we register more than one player in the game?
-If another player's in the same room as us, we want to know who's there.  `Game.Player.at/1` will return a list of players at a position.
+If another player's in the same room as us, we want to know who's there.  `Game.Player.at/1` will return a list of players at a position on the board.

 Collecting things
 -----------------